fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.

-Version 2.0 includes all the great features of past versions plus:
+Version 2.1 includes all the great features of past versions plus:

-* Javascript enabled timers automatically update the countdown in real time
+* New and updated UI to match native WordPress interface
-* A handful of bug fixes
+* The regular round of bug fixes

-Note to those upgrading from version 1.7.2 or earlier: Recurring events have been removed!
+* Better i18n support

+Special thanks to:
+* Mattias Tengblad (Swedish translation)

 == Installation ==